 A skill certificate in Cinematography will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair and successful completion of the courses listed.
-All courses must be taken at LACC

-and completed with a satisfactory grade.
+All courses must be taken at LACC and completed with a satisfactory grade of "C" or better.

-Cinema 6 3
+Cinema 6 3 units

-Cinema 7 3
+Cinema 7 3 units

-Photography 7 3
+Photography 7 3 units

-Photography 10 3
+Photography 10 3 units

-Total Units 12
+Total

-DIRECTING